-Use Figure 3-3 to space strut channels for mounting.
-The holes on the bottom use the center as the reference point and the hook at the top uses the top of the upper strut channel as its reference point.
-Use two 8 mm (${}^{5}I{16}$ in) bolts (not provided) to connect the bottom brackets to the strut channel.
+Refer to Figure 3-3 to space strut channels for mounting.
+The holes on the bottom use the centerline as the reference point and the hook at the top uses the top of the upper strut channel as its reference point.
+Use two 8 mm ($^{5}/{16}$ in) bolts (not provided) to connect the bottom brackets to the strut channel.